Sunny Deol: 2022–present: Resurgence

+Deol reunited with Rajkumar Santohi to headline Batwara 1947, produced by Aamir Khan.
+Based on the play Jis Lahore Nai Vekhya, O Jamya E Nai by Asghar Wajahat, it is set against the backdrop of 1947 partition of India and released on 14 August 2026, during the Independence Day week.
+The film also featured his son Karan Deol, Preity Zinta, and Shabana Azmi.
+This marked his first collaboration with Santoshi since Ghatak (1996), reuniting an actor-director duo widely considered one of the most iconic of the 1990s.
+The film received mixed reviews, though Deol's poignant scenes with Azmi earned praise.
+Following an underwhelming opening, it ultimately emerged as a commercial failure.

-Deol will diversify his portfolio by portraying a middle aged man in the family drama Safar.
-Initially planned as a direct-to-OTT release, the film will now have a theatrical release in late 2025.
+Deol has various upcoming projects lined up.
+He will diversify his portfolio by portraying a middle aged man in the family drama Safar.
+Initially planned as a direct-to-streaming release, the film will now have a theatrical release.
 He will collaborate with Farhan Akhtar's Excel Entertainment and director Balaji, in his Hindi directorial debut, on a high-budget action thriller.
 Deol will portray Hanuman in Nitesh Tiwari directorial Ramayana: Part 1 (2026) and its sequel Ramayana: Part 2 (2027), based on the Indian epic.
 He is scheduled to reunite with Anil Sharma to star in Coal King, a film based on coal mafia.
-Scheduled for a late release, the Netflix original production Ikka will star the actor alongside Akshaye Khanna.
 He personally announced his upcoming film, Gabru, which will be written and directed by Shashank Udapurkar.
+He will next act in the upcoming film Jaat 2, to be directed by Rajkumar Santoshi.
+Its shooting will begin in late 2026 and it will be released in 2027.
+He is scheduled to star in filmmaker Nikhil Nagesh Bhat's upcoming large-scale action film Parshuram.